professor-l/classic-tetris-project/COMMANDS.md

 ---
 #### `!3`
-**Platforms**: Twitch
+**Platforms**: Twitch<br/>
+**Moderator-only**

 Counts down from 3 before saying "Tetris!" in the chat.
 Works for any number from 3-10.

+**Note:** If the bot is not a moderator in your Twitch channel, it will not be able to say more than one message per second, and this restriction (which is built into Twitch) will interfere with countdowns.
+You can make the bot a moderator by typing `/mod @ClassicTetrisBot` after you have `!summon`ed it.

 ---
 #### `!seed`